top of page

 • Managing weight changes

-• Potentially reducing the risk of cancer recurrence for some cancer types
+• Reducing risk of cancer recurrence for some cancer types

-If you're unsure where to start with exercise, my physiotherapy colleagues have put together some excellent advice.
-You can find their guidance here.
+If you’re unsure where to begin with exercise and movement, my brilliant physiotherapy colleagues have shared practical tips here.

 Tips to help with nausea